 Morocco also requested that the name Punta Almina, which is shown in the 2002 draft for this cape on the south east of Strait of Gibraltar, be changed to Ras Almina, further mentioning that it was named Almina Point in the 1986 draft.
-There was no support for this change.
+There was no support for this change since the location concerned is under Spanish jurisdiction.

-→ Change from Ras Espartel to Ras Spartel, as proposed by Morocco, was agreed by the WG.
+Change from Ras Espartel to Ras Spartel, as proposed by Morocco, was agreed by the WG.
 The WG position was not to change from Punta Almina to Ras Almina, as proposed by Morocco.